Support

 The duty to pay child support exists even if the paying parent rarely or never spends time with the child.
 The duty to provide support will also continue regardless of future relationships or re-marriage.

-Child Support Service
+Child Support Calculation Services

-- The paying parent has self-employment, farming, or rental income.
+• the paying parent has self-employment, farming, or rental income

-- The paying parent's income is $150,000 or higher.
+• the paying parent's income is $150,000 or higher

-- A court date has been set to hear an application for child support.
+• a court date has been set to hear an application for child support

-- A parent resides outside of Saskatchewan unless that parent agrees to a calculation.
+• a parent resides outside of Saskatchewan unless that parent agrees to a calculation

 If the decision is filed with the court, it can be enforced like a court order.
 If they disagree with the decision, parents always have the option to apply to the court for a child support order.